ali-beer/monu-mel-data-project-final/README.md

 State: Victoria
 Statistical Area Level 3 (SA3)

-### Notes:
+### Notes
--	A rule of thumb for determining number of trees: the more estimators you have the better the results.
+A rule of thumb for determining number of trees: the more estimators you have the better the results.
 However, more estimators will require more training time and data could be too ‘noisy’ to make good predictions.

 **Further information**
-AEDC data collected on children during their first year of full-time school.
+AEDC data is collected on children during their first year of full-time school.
 AEDC age is based on the student’s reported date of birth and the date on which the Instrument was completed by the teacher.
 This variable is available in years:
 -	under five years
 -	five years
 -	six years
 -	over six years.

 In Victoia all children must be enrolled in a school in the year they turn 6, which is the compulsory school-starting age.

 AEDC data: https://www.aedc.gov.au/data/downloads
 -	2018